PinkDiamond1/docs-24/docs/explanations/starlark.md

 What is Starlark?
 -----------------
-[Starlark](https://github.com/bazelbuild/starlark) is a minimal language, between a configuration language and a general-purpose programming language.
+[Starlark](https://github.com/bazelbuild/starlark) is a minimal programming language, halfway between a configuration language and a general-purpose programming language.
 It was developed by Google to do configurations for the [Bazel build tool](https://bazel.build/rules/language), and has since [been adopted by Facebook for the Buck build system as well](https://developers.facebook.com/blog/post/2021/04/08/rust-starlark-library/).
 Starlark's syntax is a minimal subset of of Python, with a focus on readability.
-The [Starlark spec here](https://github.com/google/starlark-go/blob/master/doc/spec.md) covers the entire language, and [this page][starlark-differences-with-python] lists the differences between Starlark and Python.
+[This page][starlark-differences-with-python] lists the differences between Starlark and Python.

 How is Starlark used at Kurtosis?
 ---------------------------------